sequinstream/sequin/README.md

 Sequin even supports native sinks (HTTP GET and webhooks), so you can get started without any other infrastructure.

-CDC enables applications and services to track and respond to row-level changes in database tables as they occur.
+Change data capture enables applications and services to track and respond to row-level changes in database tables as they occur.
 With CDC via Sequin, you can:

 1. **Replicate data** from your existing tables to other apps, databases, caches, materialized views, or frontend clients.
 2. **Build event driven workflows** such as triggering side effects when data in Postgres changes.

 Sequin itself is [built on Postgres](https://sequinstream.com/docs/how-sequin-works).
 It uses a logical replication slot to detect changes and internal tables to store sink state.

-Unlike Debezium, another CDC tool, Sequin doesn't require Kafka or Zookeeper to operate.
+Unlike Debezium, another change data capture tool, Sequin doesn't require Kafka or Zookeeper to operate.
 Sequin is a standalone Docker container that you can deploy next to your Postgres database.
 Or, you can use [our hosted offering](https://sequinstream.com).

 Sequin is open source/MIT.
 To help us make this project great, tell us what you're building in our [Discord Server](https://discord.gg/BV8wFXvNtY).